25 facts about fireworks

 Americans use tons of fireworks—literally

-About 19.1 million pounds of consumer fireworks (small-scale explosives such as bottle rockets, firecrackers, and roman candles) were used in 2018, according to the APA—that's about 9,500 tons.
-That, however, is just a drop in the bucket compared to the 258.4 million pounds of consumer fireworks that were used during the same time period.
-In total, 277.5 million pounds of fireworks were set off in 2018 alone.
+About 18.7 million pounds of display fireworks (small-scale explosives such as bottle rockets, firecrackers, and roman candles) were used in 2020, according to the APA.
+That, however, is just a drop in the bucket compared to the 385.8 million pounds of consumer fireworks that were used during the same time period.
+In total, 404.5 million pounds of fireworks were set off in 2020 alone.

 Consumers are using more fireworks as display use declines

-The 277.5 million pounds of fireworks consumed in 2018 is approaching double the 152.2 million pounds consumed in 2000.
-The use of display fireworks (professional-grade shows involving significantly more explosive material than consumer fireworks) dropped by more than half during that time from 50.6 million pounds to 19.1 million pounds.
-Consumers, however, went from using just 102 million pounds to 258.4 million pounds in the same span of time.
+The 404.5 million pounds of fireworks consumed in 2020 was more than 1 million greater than the year previously—in the summer of 2020 America was on lockdown, and people took to setting off fireworks earlier and more frequently.
+That 404.5 million pounds is approaching triple the 152.2 million pounds consumed in 2000.
+The use of display fireworks (professional-grade shows involving significantly more explosive material than consumer fireworks) dropped by more than half during that time from 50.6 million pounds in 2000 to 18.7 million pounds in 2020.
+Consumers, however, went from using just 102 million pounds to 385.8 million pounds in the same span of time.

 Fireworks are legal in most of America